krateoplatformops/oasgen-provider/README.md

 1. **Bearer Token**: This method uses a bearer token for authentication.
 2. **Basic Authentication**: This method uses basic authentication with a username and password.

+This means that the external API must support one of these authentication methods to be compatible with the OASGen Provider.

 The authentication method must be defined in the OpenAPI Specification (OAS) document using the `securitySchemes` component as better explained in the [Usage Guide](docs/USAGE_GUIDE.md#supported-authentication-methods).

 The authentication details are stored in the generated configuration resource, which is used by the `rest-dynamic-controller` to connect to the external API.